Macy Enneking

-Macy Elizabeth Enneking (born September 25, 2001) is an American professional soccer player who plays as a goalkeeper for Besta deild kvenna club FH.
-She played college soccer for the Iowa Hawkeyes, where she holds the program record for career shutouts.
+Macy Elizabeth Enneking (born September 25, 2001) is an American former professional soccer player.
+She played college soccer for the Iowa Hawkeyes, setting the program record for career shutouts.
+She played one season professionally for Icelandic club FH.

 Early life

 Enneking was born in Columbus, Ohio, to Mike and Lisa Enneking, and has two siblings.
 She began playing soccer as a goalkeeper at age four.
 She attended Hilliard Bradley High School in Hilliard, Ohio, where she played as a forward on the soccer team, while playing in goal for ECNL club team Ohio Premier Soccer Club.

 College career

-Enneking became the starting goalkeeper for the Iowa Hawkeyes in the second half of her freshman season, leading the Big Ten Conference in goals against average and keeping 6 clean sheets in 10 games.
-She made 14 saves to keep shutouts during the last two rounds of the 2020 Big Ten tournament, leading the Hawkeyes to their first conference title in program history, and was named the most outstanding defensive player of the tournament.
+Enneking became the starting goalkeeper for the Iowa Hawkeyes in the second half of her freshman season in 2020, leading the Big Ten Conference in goals against average and keeping 6 clean sheets in 10 games.
+She made 14 saves to keep shutouts during the last two rounds of the Big Ten tournament, leading the Hawkeyes to their first conference title in program history, and was named the most outstanding defensive player of the tournament.
 Iowa won their opening match at the NCAA tournament for the first time.
 Enneking split duties with Monica Wilhelm during the next two seasons, recording 3 clean sheets in 11 starts.
 She missed a month and a half of her junior season due to nose and orbital fractures.

 Enneking became team captain and started every game in her senior season in 2023, keeping a program-record 12.5 clean sheets in 22 games.
 She led Iowa to their second Big Ten tournament title, allowing only one goal in three games.
 That off-season, Iowa introduced virtual reality headsets for goalkeeper training.
 In her fifth season in Iowa City, Enneking made a career-high 59 saves and kept 11.5 clean sheets in 22 games, helping Iowa make the third round of the NCAA tournament for the first time and set a program record with 15 wins.
 She left Iowa as the program leader in career wins (41) and shutouts (33.5) and fifth in career saves (226).